Primary Care Training Programme

 “(Doing Going for Gold) has been very worthwhile, it’s been a cultural shift for us, we are much more proactive.
 It would be hard to go back now – we’ve changed the culture of how we practice and I think ……. when we look back on the way we practiced before, it seems very old fashioned and unsatisfactory”

 Dr Karen Chumley GSF Accreted practice Essex 2012 – now recruiting 42 further Essex practices.

 - Download Going for Gold Flyer here: GSF Primary Care 'Going for Gold' Training Programme Flyer

-- Register an expression of interest using this link to the necessary form
+- Register an expression of interest - Register

 “GSF presents the vision but also the practical tools and resources to make it happen.
 Doing ‘GSF Going for Gold’ with our practices has been transformational - it really works.
 It's like the difference between the Premier League and League Division Three”